Table tennis: Over 250 young players billed for Junior Championship | ExBulletin

 The Treasurer of the Ghana Table Tennis Association, GTTA, Mr. William Asare has announced that more than 250 players are expected to compete in the upcoming junior championship.

-The championship that has gained international recognition from the ITTF Africa is to identify potential talents for the national team.
+The championship that has gained international recognition from the ITTF Africa is identifying potential talents for the national team.

 It is scheduled for Saturday, October 2, 2021 at Hathramani Hall, Accra Sports Stadium.